Lottoritter/lottoritter-platform/README.md

 - sum of money you spent
 - show the hit numbers in the ticket-history
 - automatic drawing crawler
+- multi language support (i18n)

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE](https://github.com/lottoritter/master/LICENSE) file for details.
+This project is licensed under the GPLv3 License - see the [LICENSE](https://github.com/Lottoritter/lottoritter-platform/blob/master/LICENSE) file for details.